unRob/milpa/.milpa/docs/milpa/command/index.md

 ### `MILPA_COMMAND_*`

-Your script has access to the following variables set by `!milpa!` after parsing arguments and running validations:
+Your script has access to the following variables set by `milpa` after parsing arguments and running validations:

 - `MILPA_COMMAND_NAME`: the space delimited name of your command, i.e. `db connect`;
 - `MILPA_COMMAND_KIND`: either `source` for `.sh` scripts, or `exec` for executables;